 About the Editors:

-Michelle B. Riba, M.D., MS, DFAPA, FAPM, is clinical professor and Associate Director of the University of Michigan Comprehensive Depression Center, and Director of the PsychOncology Program at the University of Michigan Comprehensive Cancer Center.
-Dr. Riba is Past President of the American Psychiatric Association and Past Secretary, World Psychiatric Association Scientific Publications.
-Dr. Riba's clinical and research interests include primary care psychiatry, depression and cardiovascular disease, psychoncology, and the role of screening for distress in patients with medical illness.
+Michelle B. Riba, M.D., M.S. is clinical professor and Associate Director of the University of Michigan Comprehensive Depression Center, and Director of the PsychOncology Program at the University of Michigan Comprehensive Cancer Center and University of Michigan Consultation-Liaison Psychiatry Fellowship Director.
+Dr. Riba's clinical and research interests include psychoncology and the role of screening for distress in patients with medical illness.
 Dr. Riba is Past President, American Psychiatric Association and has served as Secretary for Scientific Publications, World Psychiatric Association.
-She is currently Deputy Editor ofPsychiatric Times; Editor of the Section on Complex Medical and Psychiatric Conditions forCurrent Psychiatry Reports; has served on the editorial board of Psychiatric Services and Cancer News on the Net, Current Psychiatry, section editor of Current Psychiatry Reports, Deputy Editor of Psychiatric Times, and has served on the editorial advisory board of the American Psychiatric Press, Inc. She is a reviewer for Psycho-Oncology; Academic Psychiatry; Psychiatric Services; Journal of Psychiatric Practice; and Psychosomatic Medicine; Breast Cancer Research and Treatment.
+She is currently Deputy Editor ofPsychiatric Times; Editor of the Section on Complex Medical and Psychiatric Conditions forCurrent Psychiatry Reports; has served on the editorial boards of Psychiatric Services Academic Psychiatry; Current Psychiatry and has served on the editorial advisory board of the American Psychiatric Press, Inc. She is a reviewer for Psycho-Oncology; Academic Psychiatry; Psychiatric Services; Journal of Psychiatric Practice; and Psychosomatic Medicine; Breast Cancer Research and Treatment.
 She has co-edited 15 editions of The American Psychiatric Press Review of Psychiatry series.
-She has co-editedPsychopharmacology and Psychotherapy: A Collaborative Approach; Primary Care Psychiatry; andThe Doctor-Patient Relationship in Pharmacotherapy: Improving Treatment Effectivenessand has edited or co-written another 30 books.
+She has co-editedPsychopharmacology and Psychotherapy: A Collaborative Approach; Primary Care Psychiatry; andThe Doctor-Patient Relationship in Pharmacotherapy: Improving Treatment Effectivenessand has edited or co-written over 40 books.